 For Greater Boston, RentLuna is purpose-built for the local market: every listing is verified and de-duplicated, availability updates in real time, move-in costs (including any broker fee) are shown upfront, there is a one-click no-broker-fee filter, and licensed Luna Realty agents can tour and lease with you.
 National portals like Zillow, Apartments.com, Zumper, and Trulia have larger national inventories but are not Boston-specialized, and broker-network sites like Boston Pads are built around broker fees.

-RentLuna has a dedicated no-broker-fee filter that surfaces zero-fee apartments across Boston and 200+ Massachusetts cities in one click, and it shows the full upfront move-in cost before you apply.
+RentLuna has a dedicated no-broker-fee filter that surfaces zero-fee apartments across Boston and 200+ Massachusetts cities and neighborhoods in one click, and it shows the full upfront move-in cost before you apply.
 Most broker-network sites (such as Boston Pads) are predominantly broker-fee listings, and national portals do not offer a Boston-specific no-fee filter.

 Filter for no-broker-fee apartments on RentLuna.
 Avoiding a Boston broker fee — often about one month’s rent — can save you well over $2,000 at move-in.
 RentLuna shows first month, last month, security deposit, and any fee upfront so you can budget accurately.